arcus/education_modules/git_history_of_project/git_history_of_project.md

 The purpose of this module is to learn how to explore the history of a Git repository that has already been created.
 We are going to download Dracula's repository in which he started documenting the pros and cons of moving with his friends to Mars.

 Open up your command line interface and navigate to a place where you want to put a new repository.
-This might be your `Desktop` on a Mac or `C` on a computer running Windows, but it can really be anywhere on your computer you choose.
+This might be your `Desktop` but it can really be anywhere on your computer you choose.
 Once you are in the location you want to put Dracula's repository, type:

 ```
 git clone https://www.github.com/arcus/planets